smatechnologies/ibm-i-agent-docs/docs/file-transfer/overview.md

 ### SMA File Transfer Object Authority for IBM i

 The IBM i SMA File Transfer function operates according to a basic set of rules for managing the object authority of transferred files it receives via SMAFT Agent jobs to write to the disk space managed by IBM i.
-Files may be written to either the UDB DB2 (DB2/400) native database, or to the IFS (integrated file system).
+Files may be written to either the DB2 native database, or to the IFS (integrated file system, referring to flat file systems outside of the DB2 database such as the root(/) file system).

 The general rules that apply are:

 - When an existing file is being replaced or having data added to it, the file will retain the object authority it had previously.
 Obviously, the user specified for the SMA File Transfer job must have authority to use that file object.
-- When a file will be added to the system, that is, as it is created by the SMA File Transfer job, the file will assume the authorities of the library (DB2) or directory (IFS) in which it is created.Again, the SMA File Transfer job user must have authority to add objects to the file or directory.
+- When a file will be added to the system, that is, as it is created by the SMA File Transfer job, the file will assume the authorities of the library (DB2) or directory (IFS) in which it is created.
+Again, the SMA File Transfer job user must have authority to add objects to the file or directory.

 When other forms of object authority must be managed, use additional OpCon jobs on the same schedule as the file transfer job that will execute either before or after the file transfer job itself.